 Late for school – sign in at the office before going to your classroom.

-Absent from school – Parents need to notify the office the morning of the absence or at noon if the student will be away for the afternoon.
+Absent from school – Parents need to notify the office the morning of the absence.
 Leave a message on the school answering machine or email at firstname.lastname@example.org if you are unable to make personal contact.

 Injured or ill: Tell a teacher of any injury or illness.
 You will then be referred to a person with first aid training and/or your parents or guardians will be contacted.